Distinguishing Between Fact and Opinion

 Let’s take a look at defining these two all-important concepts:

-Fact - A fact generally refers to something that is true and can be verified as such.
+What is a fact? - A fact generally refers to something that is true and can be verified as such.
 That is, a fact is something that can be proven to be true.

-Opinion - An opinion refers to a personal belief.
+What is an opinion? - An opinion refers to a personal belief.
 It relates to how someone feels about something.
 Others may agree or disagree with an opinion, but they cannot prove or disprove it.
 This is what defines it as opinion.

 Why Are Fact and Opinion So Important?